akuaagyeiwaa/Ethiopia-Unbound.html/README.md

 <p> “What is the meaning of the “yellow peril’?” interrogated the precocious youth, as he maned his neck behind the chair of the <span class="term-paterfamilias"><a href="https://en.wikipedia.org/wiki/Pater_familias" target="_blank">paterfamilias</a></span>
 , who was leisurely gleaning from the pages of <i>Public Opinion</i>.</p>

  <p><span class="personal-name">Kwamankra</span> <script src="scripts.js"></script> raised his eyes from the printed matter, and beckoned the young hopeful forward.
 Eyeing the lad curiously, he said, “If you must know, I suppose I must give you the lesson, and, perhaps, the earlier the better.
-Now, if you should be going to school tomorrow, and at the street corner Kweku Mensah knocked off your cap and punched your nose, what would you do?</p>
+Now, if you should be going to school tomorrow, and at the street corner <span class="personal-name">Kweku Mensah</span> <script src="scripts.js"></script> knocked off your cap and punched your nose, what would you do?</p>

 <p>“I would, of course, punch his head back,” answered the lad triumphantly.
 “Good!
 Now let us go a step further.
 Suppose your school fellows were going on a picnic, and Kobina Tsintsin’s boys met you on the public road and barred your progress, would not you brave lads fight your way through? "</p>